 Scaling down common molecular biology and genomics protocols is simple because these applications use active enzymes that are both sensitive and precise, making them are highly amenable to scaling down the working volume to 1/10 of the prescribed volume or even lower (though this may be restricted by the kit being used).

-At such low volumes, miniaturization of protocols must take advantage automated liquid handling systems.
+At such low volumes, miniaturization of protocols must take advantage of automated liquid handling systems.
 Liquid handlers can perform standard to high throughput execution of protocols, reduce overall costs, and increase data quality through automated sample tracking.
 Automation also helps reliability by removing human error from the equation, especially for mentally tiring manual processes, and allows the researcher to spend more time on research, data handling, and analysis.

 In addition to the obvious savings on reagent, miniaturization uses less of the sample in question.
 This allows the researcher to gain more data points from a single sample, allowing more strategic use of further assays.